Trusted WordPress tutorials, when you need them most.

 Next / Previous links with arrows

-This method is easier but it does not give you much flexibility.
-For instance, the free version doesn’t display the next or previous post title.
+This method is easier, but it does not give you much flexibility.
+For instance, the free plugin version doesn’t display the next or previous post title.

 <?php the_post_navigation(); ?>

-You can now save your changes and visit your website to see Next / Previous links in action.
+You can now visit your WordPress site to see the Next / Previous links in action.

 Simple next and previous links

-The above template tag will simply show the link to next and previous posts with post title as the anchor text.
-It doesn’t say that these are the links to the next and previous articles.
+It doesn’t highlight that these are the links to the next and previous articles.

 <?php the_post_navigation( array(